DETAILED ACTION

 the first sampled flow measurement value is determined with a defined time delay relative to the initial opening of the filling valve taking into account a system-related dead time between a change in the actuation of the filling valve and a change in the medium flow at the location of the flow measurement by the flow sensor (e.g., [0038]: “or the output of the timing signal 62s may be started/stopped after the lapse of a predetermined time from the input of the open signal 17a”).

-9. The filling device according to claim 6, wherein the synchronization means is implemented by a time-deterministic bus system between the controller, the filling valve and the flow sensor; and wherein the controller transmits commands to the filling valve and the flow sensor for triggering the initial opening of the filling valve and for triggering the capture of the first sampled flow measurement value, and the commands transmitted determined by time are performed immediately by the filling valve and the flow sensor after receipt by the filling valve and the flow sensor (e.g., Figs. 1-2 #17a: the open signal 17a is sent to both the valve 3a and the flow meter 4a, [0028]).
+9. The filling device according to claim 6, wherein the synchronization signal is provided by a time-deterministic bus system between the controller, the filling valve and the flow sensor; and wherein the controller transmits commands to the filling valve and the flow sensor for triggering the initial opening of the filling valve and for triggering the capture of the first sampled flow measurement value, and the commands transmitted determined by time are performed immediately by the filling valve and the flow sensor after receipt by the filling valve and the flow sensor (e.g., Figs. 1-2 #17a: the open signal 17a is sent to both the valve 3a and the flow meter 4a, [0028]).

 wherein the filling valve and/or the flow sensor evaluates the transmitted state variable and, depending on the evaluation, locally triggers the initial opening of the filling valve and/or the capture of the first sampled flow measurement value of the flow sensor (e.g., [0028]: “When the vessel 1a is disposed at the injection position by the conveyor 8, an open signal 17 as shown in Fig. 3(A) is outputted from the control unit 7a to the valve 3a attached to the injection pipe 2a”).